 If you're set on investing in an OLED TV specifically, you'll find our pick of the best OLED TVs a handy read.

-Samsung has instead opted for QLED panels and while they don't quite reach that same inky depth on the blacks, their detail levels in dark areas are excellent and the colour palette beautifully balanced.
-Their viewing angles are also far better than on plain LED TVs which, although very good, don't quite reach the same heights as either OLED or QLED.
+Samsung has instead opted for QLED panels, and while they don't quite reach that same inky depth on the blacks, their detail levels in dark areas are excellent, and the color palette is beautifully balanced.
+Their viewing angles are also far better than on plain LED TVs which, although very good, don't reach the same heights as either OLED or QLED.

 Edge-lit or direct-lit LED

-While we're on the subject of LED TVs, it's important to note the difference between direct or edge-lit LED.
-In broad terms, edge lighting allows for a thinner panel but direct lighting makes for better picture control.
+While we're on the subject of LED TVs, it's important to note the difference between direct or edge-lit LEDs.
+In broad terms, edge lighting allows for a thinner panel, but direct lighting makes for better picture control.
 That said, it's not always the case that an edge-lit model is worse than a direct-lit one.
-It depends on the panel and processing technologies used alongside it, and you'll find that reflected in the price.
+It depends on the panel and processing technologies alongside it, and you'll find that reflected in the price.

-HDR is a technology which tells your TV how to reproduce all the light and dark areas of the picture for the best overall image.
-While most HDR TVs support the HDR10 and HLG standards used in 4K TV broadcasts, streams and Blu-ray discs, there are two others to look out for which not every TV can decode.
+HDR is a technology that tells your TV how to reproduce all the light and dark areas of the picture for the best overall image.
+While most HDR TVs support the HDR10 and HLG standards used in 4K TV broadcasts, streams, and Blu-ray discs, there are two others to look out for which not every TV can decode.
 These are Dolby Vision and HDR10+.

-In an ideal world, your TV will support both but it's not a disaster if they don't.
-It's more important to make sure that, if you buy a 4K Blu-ray player, you get one that supports the same standards as your TV set.
-Look out for the HDR logos on your programme information.
+Your TV will support both in an ideal world, but it's not a disaster if they don't.
+It's more important to ensure that, if you buy a 4K Blu-ray player, you get one that supports the same standards as your TV set.
+Also, look out for the HDR logos on your program information.

 Smart TV platforms

-Not every TV has every app.
-In fact, it's only really Samsung that has you completely covered in 2019.
+Not every TV has an app.
+It's only really Samsung that has you completely covered.
 Most other manufacturers will be missing one or two of the catch-up or streaming services on their smart TV platform.
 Just be aware of what's missing on the one that you buy.
-You can always add it another way using external kit such as a Chromecast, Apple TV or Amazon Fire device.
+You can always add it another way using an external kit such as a Chromecast, Apple TV, or Amazon Fire device.
 See the best streaming devices in our guide.

-If you're looking to connect Blu-ray players, games consoles, set-top boxes and more to your TV, you'll want to ensure you opt for a model with enough HDMI ports.
-This is unless you're happy to spend your time round the back of the TV plugging and unplugging devices.
+If you're looking to connect Blu-ray players, games consoles, set-top boxes, and more to your TV, you'll want to ensure you opt for a model with enough HDMI ports.
+This is unless you're happy to spend your time around the back of the TV plugging and unplugging devices.
 Four HDMI sockets will have you covered.
 Three is ok.
-Any less and we'd be concerned.
+Any less, and we'd be concerned.

 What is the best 55 inch TV?

-To recap...if you want the best 55 inch TV then you'll want to buy the LG OLED55GX6LA (2020) OLED Series.
-It has an incredible clarity of picture and sounds, and is just (generally) a piece or artwork.
-The screen has is a winner of the iF Design Award and Red Dot Design Award 2020 best of the best, too, so you don't just need to take our word for it.
+To recap...if you want the best 55-inch TV, you'll want to buy the LG OLED55GX6LA (2020) OLED Series.
+It has an incredible clarity of pictures and sounds and is just (generally) a piece of artwork.
+The screen is a winner of the iF Design Award and Red Dot Design Award 2020 best of the best, too, so you don't just need to take our word for it.